Etania Green School: A Prototype School for 350 Children of Migrant Workers

 In Sabah, on the Malaysian island of Borneo, there are 50,000 stateless children who have become marginalised and have no access to education due to their migrant status.
-These are children of illegal or legal Indonesian and Filipino migrant labourers who come to Sabah to seek work at plantations for a better life.
+These are children of illegal or legal Indonesian migrant labourers who come to Sabah to seek work at plantations for a better life.

 A lightweight module for a classroom was designed which would float over shipping containers, serve as foundations and, house storage and services.
 Classrooms will be well protected from any flooding and will be naturally cool by capturing the breeze.
 The building’s openness and integration with the site will create new learning opportunities for the students.